arontier/ad3-descs/apps/protein_mpnn/en/README.md

 # Inputs

-A PDB file containing protein structure information used for backbone-fixed sequence design.
+1. A renumbered PDB file containing protein structure information used for backbone-fixed sequence design.
+2. Chain ID of proteins.
+3. Residue numbers indicating where mutation occurs.

 # Outputs